-The NFRC Program began in 2017, with a focus on targeting the monitoring of population dynamics of key iconic fish species that have high recreational and/ or conservation values, in large rivers across Victoria.
+The NFRC Program began in 2017, with a focus on targeting the monitoring of population dynamics of key iconic fish species that have high recreational and/or conservation values, in large rivers across Victoria.
 In the Thomson and Macalister rivers, the target species are Australian Bass and Australian Grayling.
 Surveys occur in March each year, at nine sites from the junction with the Latrobe River to Lake Glenmaggie on the Macalister River, and to Denison on the Thomson River.
-The site at Denison on the Thomson River just downstream of Rainbow Creek junction was shifted to the Rainbow Creek just upstream of the Thomson River junction in 2021 due to access logistics.
 The surveys use boat electrofishing.
 The equipment and habitats surveyed are focused on these species, which are measured to determine population structures.
 Other fish species that are incidentally captured are recorded, but not measured to determine their population structures.

-Summary of key health indicators for target species in 2021
+Summary of key health indicators for target species in 2022

-Species Key Health Indicators
+Species Key H Key Health Indicators

 Recent recruitment Multiple size classes Mature fish present

 Australian Bass Yes Yes Yes

 Australian Grayling - - -